 When ingested, beta-carotene is absorbed from the small intestine into the bloodstream.
 Then, it’s transported to the liver, where it is converted into vitamin A (retinol).

 Vitamin A keeps the eyes healthy, promotes healthy skin, and strengthens the immune system.
-According to the British Journal of Nutrition, carotenoids are linked to better metabolic health.
+The British Journal of Nutrition stated that carotenoids are linked to better metabolic health.

 Vitamin E is a fat-soluble vitamin and antioxidant that protects cells from damage caused by free radicals.
 It’s also essential for the integrity of cell membranes and immune system support.